 Grand Theft and Scheme to Defraud are two types of crimes that involve the taking of someone else’s money or property.
 Both charges carry penalties that vary depending on the amount of money or the value of the goods taken.
-While they are different crimes, they share a common defense strategy.
+While they are different crimes, they have a common defense strategy.
 Tampa, FL criminal defense Attorney Ben Stechschulte shares more.

 The crime of Grand Theft involves the unlawful taking of property worth more than $300 although the punishments increase significantly at the $50,000 and over $100,000 thresholds.